alvestrand/id-abs-capture-timestamp/draft-alvestrand-avtcore-abs-capture-timestamp.md

 <http://www.webrtc.org/experiments/rtp-hdrext/abs-capture-time>

 **Status:**
 This extension is defined here to allow for experimentation.
-Once experience has shown that it is useful, we intend to make a proposal based on it for standardization in the IETF.
+Experience with the experiment has shown that it is useful; this draft therefore presents it to the

-Contact <chxg@google.com> for more info.
+IETF for consideration of whether to standardize it or leave it as a proprietary extension.

 ## RTP header extension format